-Many insurance plans contain chiropractic care benefits.
+Many insurance plans include chiropractic care benefits.
+Uncertain if yours does?
 Our staff can contact your insurance company and verify your chiropractic benefits for you.
 Hosmer Chiropractic Health works with several types of insurance, including personal insurance, auto accident insurance, and worker’s compensation for workplace injuries.
 Listed below are short descriptions of the various types of insurance that may cover your chiropractic care.

 Hosmer Chiropractic Health accepts most health insurance plans that provide benefits for chiropractic care and massage therapy.
 Some plans may require a small co-payment, or a payment defined by your insurance policy that is paid by you to your healthcare provider at the time of service.
 Our office can determine your available chiropractic benefits before your initial appointment.
 Please provide us with your full name, date of birth, and insurance information when you call to schedule an appointment.
 Personal insurance is the type of insurance that usually covers sports injuries.